 This course begins with a review of the metric system, order of operations, exponents, and polynomials.
 Students' understanding of algebra is developed through methods of solving algebraic fractions, systems of linear equations, quadratic equations, other types of equations, and word problems.
 The introduction to the basics of functions and their graphs leads into the study of composite and inverse functions.
-The course concludes with an introduction to angles and radian measure, followed by problem solving involving right triangles and an introduction to trigonometric functions.
-Applications from various technical fields will be used when possible.
-Prerequisite: MA105 (grade of C- or higher) or MA115 or Placement Exam (Offered in the fall, spring, and summer)
+The course concludes with an introduction to angles and radian measure, followed by problem solving involving right triangles and an introduction to trigonometric functions..
+Prerequisite: MA 095 (grade of C or higher) or MA105 (grade of C- or higher) or MA115 or Placement Exam (Offered in the fall, spring, and summer)